Jeff Zients

-Jeffrey Dunston Zients (/ˈzaɪənts/; born November 12, 1966) is an American business executive and government official, serving as the 31st White House chief of staff in the administration of U.S. President Joe Biden.
-Earlier in the Biden administration, he served as counselor to the President and White House Coronavirus Response Coordinator from January 2021 to April 2022.
+Jeffrey Dunston Zients (/ˈzaɪənts/; born November 12, 1966) is an American business executive and former government official who served as the 31st White House Chief of Staff from February 2023 to January 2025 under President Joe Biden.
+Earlier in the Biden administration, he served as counselor to the president and White House coronavirus response coordinator from January 2021 to April 2022.

 During the presidency of Barack Obama, Zients served as director of the National Economic Council from February 2014 to January 2017, served as acting director of the Office of Management and Budget in 2010 and from 2012 to 2013, and led the emergency effort to fix healthcare.gov after the troubled launch of that critical component of the Affordable Care Act.

-Before entering government, Zients was an executive at firms including The Advisory Board Company and CEB.
+Before entering government, Zients was an executive at firms including the Advisory Board Company and CEB.
 Zients joined the Biden administration after taking leave from his position as chief executive officer of Cranemere, an investment firm.
 He was a member of Facebook's board of directors from 2018 to 2020.